ggonnella/textformats/manuals/TF-Spec_language.md

     branch_names: [float_score, letters_score]
 ```

-Here are examples of applying the above definitions for decoding a textual
+Here are examples of applying the above definitions for decoding a string
 representation:

 | Definition | Text repr. | Data value (JSON)           |